gpldn/100DaysOfCloud/Journey/011/Readme.md

 ## Cloud Research

 Tonight I decided to run through Lab 07 - Manage Azure Storage from the Microsoft AZ-104 repo.
-You can find this here(https://github.com/MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/blob/master/Instructions/Labs/LAB_07-Manage_Azure_Storage.md).
-A fairly straight forward lab for a Friday night.
-Helped solidify some knowledge and fill in gaps.
+It was a fairly straight forward lab for a Friday night.
+It certainly helped solidify some knowledge and fill in gaps.
+I'd like to get my teeth into something meatier soon, but baby steps and understanding the basics for my AZ-104 exam is my priority at the moment.

 I also tuned in to John Lunn and Gregor Suttie on the Azureish live stream.
 It was an interesting watch, and I look forward to tuning in again next time.